stabldev/pyloid-sveltekit-boilerplate/README.md

 This command performs the following tasks:

-1. Run the React frontend development server using Vite
+1. Run the SvelteKit frontend development server using Vite
 2. Run the Python backend server (src-pyloid/main.py)

 The concurrently package is used to run both processes in parallel.